FinnAppel/Pterodactyl-Unattended-Install/README.md

 - Saves all generated credentials in `/home/pterodactyl.txt`.
 - Minimal user input required — just run the script and walk away!

-## Prerequisites
-Before running the script, ensure the following:

-1. You are using a supported Linux distribution (e.g., Ubuntu, Debian, CentOS).
-2. You have root or sudo privileges.

 ## Usage
 To install the Pterodactyl panel, simply run the following command: